Democratic Army of Greece: Persecution after the Dekemvriana

+Civil War

-After the second party congress of KKE in February 1946, approximately 250 leftist self-defence militias, known as Groups of Democratic Armed Persecuted Fighters (ODEKA), were formed across Greece, totaling some 3,000 men.
+After the 2nd Congress of the KKE in February 1946, approximately 250 leftist self-defence militias, known as Groups of Democratic Armed Persecuted Fighters (ODEKA), were formed across Greece, totaling some 3,000 men.
 Most of the militiamen were former ELAS fighters.
 By April, ODEKA membership had grown to 4,400 fighters, reaching 5,400 fighters by August.
 Between April and June 1946, ODEKA fighters took part in 72 clashes, mainly targeting the Greek Gendarmerie and right wing paramilitary squads.
 The first coordinated attack by ODEKA took place on the night of 30/31 March 1946 when a band of 33 guerillas struck the Gendarmerie station at Litochoro, killing 13 gendarmes.
 The Battle of Litochoro marked the beginning of the third phase of the Greek Civil War.